trrine/moving-objects/README.md

 ### Executing the Program

-The program runs from the command line where the user inputs a video to the analysed.
+The program runs from the command prompt where the user inputs a video to be analysed.
 To run the program with the first functionality (moving object detection/background modelling), type the following command with the videofile you wish to use:
 - movingObj.py -b videofile
 - E.g. movingObj.py -b trafficlights.avi